gayanW/blog/_posts/2018-08-14-recovering-corrupted-ntfs-partitions.md

 Restart your computer and your missing partitions should now show up.

 I won’t go into detail.
-For a more thorough guide, follow the [Step By Step guide](testdisk-step-by-step) from the official Wiki.
+For a more thorough guide, follow the [Step By Step guide][testdisk-step-by-step] from the official Wiki.

 #### How to fix when my NTFS goes RAW?